pfizer-opensource/e3moldiffusion/README.md

 In general, we assume a ground truth ligand docked to a protein, from which the binding site can be extracted.
 Otherwise the binding site must be found first.

-To get all necessary files for sampling run
+To get all necessary files for sampling, run

 ```bash
 python experiments/data/ligand/process_pdb.py --main-path /path/to/main_folder --pdb-id PDB_ID --ligand-id LIGAND_ID --no-H --dist-cutoff 7